-What is an Independant Complaints Advocacy (ICA) service?
+What is an Independent Complaints Advocacy (ICA) service?

 You can get free support to help you make a complaint about the NHS by using the Independent Complaints Advocacy (ICA) service.
 They can:

-- Help you explore your options at the different stages of a complaint process and give you information which will help you to decide what to do.
+- Help you explore your options at the different stages of a complaint process and give you information that will help you to decide what to do.

 - Provide you with information about how the NHS complaints system works.